The Best Guide To Merkur Safety Razors

 Merkur Futur MK 23C Long-Handled Traditional Double Edge Safety Razor

-The Merkur Futur 23C is one of the most gentle Merkur razors available.
+The Merkur Futur 23C is one of the most gentle Merkur safety razors available.
 It has a relatively small blade gap and a closed comb.
 It’s perfect for men with sensitive skin or men who simply don’t have the time to shave with a more aggressive razor.
 Alternatively, you could also purchase this razor without a guard.
 The guard is what prevents you from cutting too deep into your face, and while it is a helpful safety feature, you could get a much closer shave without it.

 This Merkur razor also has an extra long handle, which is perfect for men with large hands as well as those who are transitioning from disposable razors and cartridge razors.
 Disposable razors are designed with extra long handles while safety razors usually have shorter ones.
 You’ll naturally want to hold your hand closer to the blade when using a safety razor simply because the blades are so sharp.
 The shorter handle will give you the extra control and maneuverability you’ll want with safety razors.
 However, some still find the small handles a bit awkward and difficult to grasp.